-Significant dates

-Depending on the occasion, significant dates in the Aboriginal and Torres Strait Islander calendar are marked by the communities in a variety of ways, including ceremonies, celebrations, events and activities.
+Significant dates in the Aboriginal and Torres Strait Islander calendar are outlined below.
+Depending on the occasion, these dates are marked by the Aboriginal and Torres Strait Islander communities in a variety of ways, including ceremonies, celebrations, events and activities.